nothings/stb/README.md

 FAQ
 ---

-#### What's the license?
+#### What type of license does this repo use?

-These libraries are in the public domain.
-You can do anything you want with them.
-You have no legal obligation to do anything else, although I appreciate attribution.
+These libraries are in the public domain meaning anything can be done to them without legal obligation.
+Being public domain I would still appreciate attribution.

-They are also licensed under the MIT open source license, if you have lawyers who are unhappy with public domain.
-Every source file includes an explicit dual-license for you to choose from.
+Libraries are also licensed under the MIT open source license, if you have lawyers who are unhappy with public domain.
+Every source file includes an explicit dual-license to choose from.

 #### <a name="other_libs"></a> Are there other single-file public-domain/open source libraries with minimal dependencies out there?